Lundholm Gymnasium - New Hampshire Wildcats

 Access 3

-The Field House is the hub of New Hampshire athletics, as it contains the department’s administrative offices, Swazey Pool, gymnastics training room, the Paul Sweet oval, and Reggie Atkins track.
-Fans coming here for basketball games will enter a small lobby that contains the ticket booths, concession stand, restrooms, and the UNH photo gallery.
+The Field House is the hub of New Hampshire athletics, as it contains the department’s administrative offices, Swazey Pool, gymnastics training room, the Paul Sweet Oval, and Reggie Atkins Track.
+Fans coming here for basketball games will enter a small lobby that contains the ticket booths, concession stand, restrooms, and UNH photo gallery.
 Lundholm Gymnasium will be directly in front of you as you enter.

-Going to a Wildcat basketball game is a most affordable entertainment option for New Hampshire sports fans.
-Tickets are sold as general admission for only seven dollars.
-Seniors and students receive a two-dollar discount.
-Parking in Lot A across the street from the Field House is free, and aside from the nachos, no concession item costs more than $4.50.
+Going to a Wildcat basketball game is an affordable entertainment option for New Hampshire sports fans.
+Tickets are sold as general admission for $23.
+Seniors and youth are admitted for $17.
+Courtside tickets can be purchased for $35.
+Parking in Lot A across the street from the Field House is free, and all the items on the concessions menu are priced under five dollars.

 Final Thoughts